-Frenship will implement enhanced and increased cleaning and sanitation practices across the District.
-Prior to the first day of school, all Frenship custodial staff will complete additional training for CDC-based cleaning procedures.
-Each campus will also be assigned a lead custodian who will be responsible for ensuring all new procedures and increased cleaning is conducted throughout the day.
+Frenship has implemented enhanced and increased cleaning and sanitation practices across the District.
+Prior to the first day of school, all Frenship custodial staff completed additional training for CDC-based cleaning procedures.
+Each campus is also assigned a lead custodian who is responsible for ensuring all new procedures and increased cleaning is conducted throughout the day.

-Teachers will also remove porous and hard to clean surfaces from classrooms to assist with effective sanitizing and disinfecting procedures.
-High touch areas such as restrooms, entrances, desks, door handles, faucets, sinks, touch screens, keyboards, etc will be cleaned daily or between use as much as possible.
+Teachers removed porous and hard to clean surfaces from classrooms to assist with effective sanitizing and disinfecting procedures.
+High touch areas such as restrooms, entrances, desks, door handles, faucets, sinks, touch screens, keyboards, etc are cleaned daily or between use as much as possible.

 Frenship will comply with all health and safety requirements established by the Governor, the health department, and the Texas Education Agency.
 Safety and health measures may be adjusted based on current guidelines and conditions.

 Are visitors allowed at the campuses?

 Parents and other adults can visit schools; however, TEA is requesting that schools limit visits to those deemed essential.